tale-toul/OCP4baremetalIPI/README.md

         inet 192.168.30.1/24 brd 192.168.30.255 scope global virbr2
 ```

-Add the master and worker node VMs to virtual BC, use the IP obtained before to contact the vbmcd daemon and a unique port for each VM, the ports are arbitrary but should be above 1024.
-The name of the node is the one shown in the output of virsh list –all command:
+Add the master and worker node VMs to virtual BMC, use the IP obtained before to contact the vbmcd daemon and a unique port for each VM, the ports are arbitrary but should be above 1024.
+The name of the node is the one shown in the output of `virsh list –all` command.
+A username and password is associated to each node that must be used later to control the VMs; in this case all nodes use the same username/password combination.
+Keep in mind that the ipmi protocol used by BMC is not encrypted or secured in any way:
 ```
 (virtualbmc) # for x in {1..3}; do vbmc add --username admin --password secreto \
                           --port 700${x} --address 192.168.30.1 bmipi-master${x}; done